 A few days later, another event occurred that pushed Kennedy farther towards a major acceleration of the Space Race.
 On 17 April 1961, CIA-organized Cuban counter-revolutionary forces invaded Cuba, landing at the Bay of Pigs with the goal of overthrowing Fidel Castro's new Communist regime.
 The whole exercise was a bungle and Castro crushed the invaders.
 The result was a personal humiliation for Kennedy.
 The Kennedys were hypercompetitive; humiliations were simply unacceptable.
 Space seemed like a "new frontier" where the US could reassert itself, a way that the US could demonstrate strength and resolve to the Soviets without pointing a gun at their heads and raising tensions.

-Secretary of Defense Robert S. McNamara had inputs on the document, and interestingly had initially pushed for a manned Mars landing, stating that he didn't feel that the US had a good chance of beating the Soviets to the Moon.
-McNamara had a reputation for convoluted deviousness and some believed that he had another agenda in proposing a Mars flight: it would have been a long-term effort, not a crash program, funded at a relatively modest level, and the likelihood of it fizzling out and being canceled down the road would have been very high.
+Secretary of Defense Robert S. McNamara had inputs on the document, and interestingly had initially pushed for a crewed Mars landing, stating that he didn't feel that the US had a good chance of beating the Soviets to the Moon.
+McNamara had a reputation for convoluted deviousness, and there were suspicions that he had another agenda in proposing a Mars flight: it would have been a long-term effort, not a crash program, funded at a relatively modest level, and the likelihood of it fizzling out and being canceled down the road would have been very high.
 It would not have seriously competed with the Department of Defense for funding.